jhwhenry/cpd/CPD_Upgrade_511_TO_522.md

 ${CPDM_OC_LOGIN}
 ```

-2.Confirm the project which the License Service is in.
+2.Confirm the project into which the License Service is installed.
 Run the following command:

 ```